Are you ready for the challenge?

 Specialize your study in kinesiology by choosing one of six tracks: pre-athletic training, health promotion, kinesiology generalist, pre-occupational therapy, pre-physical therapy, or sports and recreation management.
 A required internship will further equip you for your post-graduation career.
-We also offer an elite cohort of mentorship opportunities through our Body & Soul program.
+We also offer an elite cohort of mentorship opportunities through our Pre-Health program.

 Bachelor of Science in Kinesiology